vertexproject/synapse/docs/synapse/devopsguide.rst

 **Permissions**

 *axon*
-    Controlls access to all ``axon.*`` permissions.
+    Controls access to all ``axon.*`` permissions.

 *axon.get*
-    Controlls access to retrieve a binary blob from the Axon based on the SHA256 hash.
+    Controls access to retrieve a binary blob from the Axon based on the SHA256 hash.

 *axon.has*
-    Controlls access to check if bytes are present and return sizes based on the SHA256 hash.
+    Controls access to check if bytes are present and return sizes based on the SHA256 hash.

 *axon.upload*
-    Controlls access to upload a binary blob to the Axon.
+    Controls access to upload a binary blob to the Axon.

 For example, to allow the user ``visi`` to upload, download, and confirm files you would execute the following command from **inside the Axon container**::